There are some circumstances when you want to know someone’s birthday, and you don’t know how to approach that person.

 You could make use of the “pratfall effect” for example.
 According to studies, people will feel more confident in your presence if you show your flaws sometimes.

-This means that you must show that you aren’t perfect, so making the other person feel that you don’t represent a “danger” for them.
+This means that you must show that you aren’t perfect, so making the other person feel that you don’t represent a “danger” to them.

 Depending on the situation, you could speak about your last birthday party and some anecdotes that happened to you that day – even if it’s just a small light lie – that made you look ridiculous.

-The idea is to tell the story from a funny perspective, just to smooth things out and achieve the other person speaks about their own birthday’s anecdotes – then you ask them about the date you’re interested in.
+The idea is to tell the story from a funny perspective, just to smooth things out and achieve the other person speaking about their own birthday anecdotes – then you ask them about the date you’re interested in.

 3. Wait for the right time

-It’s a better idea to wait for things to get calmed down before trying to obtain the information – this can prevent that you get a negative in the present and in the future.
+It’s a better idea to wait for things to get calmed down before trying to obtain the information – this can prevent you from getting a negative in the present and in the future.